frankiesanjana/housing-price-predictor/README.md

 **Project hypotheses and their validation processes**

-The following hypotheses were developed based on general knowledge of housing and of what features are likely to correlate with higher sale price of a property, in combination with the available features in the dataset (for example, we suspect that the location of a properly is likely to be highly relevant, but none of the features in the dataset provides information regarding location, so this is not referenced in our hypotheses).
+The following hypotheses were developed based on general knowledge of housing and of what features are likely to correlate with higher sale price of a property, in combination with the available features in the dataset (for example, we suspect that the precise location of a properly is likely to be highly relevant, but none of the features in the dataset provides detailed information regarding location, so this is not referenced in our hypotheses).
 * The hypotheses relate to correlation.
 Note that they do not reference causation, since correlation in and of itself does not prove causation, although in this case it is highly likely that there is a causative relationship.
 * The hypotheses were validated as follows:
     - Once the hypotheses had been clearly stated, the dataset needed to be examined for evidence of the hypothesised correlations.